 We make fitting in and getting set up in your new country easy.
 And less commuting plus a better work-life balance means you get to spend more time with your family.

-We're similar in size to the UK and have all the benefits of an advanced Western economy — but with only a fraction of the population, so we have lots of wide open spaces for you to enjoy.
+We have all the benefits of an advanced Western economy — but only a fraction of the population, so we have lots of wide open spaces for you to enjoy.

 New Zealanders open their hearts to newcomers.
 The Maori people have a saying “He aha te mea nui o te ao.
 He tangata, he tangata, he tangata” which translates to “What is the most important thing in the world?
 It is the people, it is the people, it is the people.”